A beautiful, ancient fishing village perched on a narrow peninsula above the glistening Black Sea.

 We have spent a lot of time in Bulgaria, exploring mountain villages, towns and cities but had never made it to the coast.
 Our first introduction to the Bulgarian coast and the Black Sea was more than we could have hoped for.

 Bulgaria has a number of popular coastal resort towns such as the modern and highly commercial towns of Varna and Sunny Beach.
-If you are after a tourist dense atmosphere of high rise apartments, fast food joints and themed water parks, then these may be your places.
+If you are after a tourist-dense atmosphere of high rise apartments, fast food joints and themed water parks, then these may be your places.

 Sozopol is split between New Town and Old Town.
 Old Town is where the appeal of this seaside town lies.
 The town has been declared an architectural and archaeological sanctuary.
-A museum reserve – “Antique Sozopol” which includes 18th century Bulgarian Revival houses declared monuments of culture.
+A museum reserve – “Antique Sozopol” which includes the 18th century Bulgarian Revival houses declared monuments of culture.

-Meandering the maze of picturesque cobbled streets, it’s easy to think you could be anywhere in Europe, a scene so far removed from the bleak communist architecture you find in much of Bulgaria.
+Meandering the maze of picturesque cobbled streets; it’s easy to think you could be anywhere in Europe, a scene so far removed from the bleak communist architecture you find in much of Bulgaria.

-When we first arrived in Sozopol, we couldn’t help but be reminded of the many Greek fishing villages we have visited.
+Head down to the waterfront, and we are reminded of the many Greek fishing villages we have visited.
 It was no surprise then to learn Sozopol was a Greek fishing village in the 7th century by the name of Antheia, then shortly after, Apollo.

 The fortification serves as a lovely boardwalk along the seafront atop the cliffs.
 Small historical monuments, restaurants and boutique accommodation houses have also been tastefully incorporated along the length of the historic wall.

 Saint Ivan (Saint John’s) Island just one km from the coast, along with the Old Town of Sozopol was voted the most important of “Bulgaria’s Wonders” in 2011.
 In 2010, archaeological excavations unearthed holy relics of Saint John the Baptist.
 The relics can now be worshipped at St. Methodius and in the temple of St. Cyril in Sozopol which attracts many pilgrims each year.

-The island is subject to ongoing archaeological excavation and research and although there are no actual organised tours to the island, it may still be visited by private boat from Sozopol bay.
+The island is subject to ongoing archaeological excavation and research, and although there are no actual organised tours to the island, it may still be visited by private boat from Sozopol bay.

 They have a good selection of bars and restaurants either along the beachfront or close by.
 There are also two other beaches nearby, The Golden Fish Camp Ground and Kavatsi Beach.

 Wine, Dine and Recline.

-The Old Town is sprinkled with delightful tavernas, fish restaurants and cheap and cheerful beachside cafes and bars.
-You will never find yourself short of somewhere to grab a great meal.
-Along the fortress wall is a great place for a lazy waterfront lunch.
-Restaurants have terraced dining down the face of the wall ensuring a nice breezy place to enjoy the view and some wonderful local fare.
+Along the fortress wall is an excellent place for a lazy waterfront lunch.
+Restaurants have terraced dining down the face of the wall ensuring a nice breezy spot to enjoy the view and some fantastic local fare.
 As with the rest of Bulgaria, dining is relatively cheap.
-One can enjoy a 2 or even 3 course seafood meal for two with wine at one of the higher end restaurants for less than 100 Lev (~€50).
-A casual lunch for two at a restaurant, including a couple of beers, no more than 40 Lev (~€20)

 For the party goer, many of the bars and restaurants along the beach come alive at night delivering a much nicer ambience than the nightlife on offer at the more touristy beach resorts further up the coast.